na-na-hi/renget/archive/edg-faq.md

 >!~ Can I post gens made with non-SD-based models and generators (Midjourney, Dall-E and others)? ~!
 Yes, as long as your pic is /e/ and AI-generated, you are welcome to post it.

+>!~ I have so many gens, should I chain-post them all? ~!
+You shouldn't. /edg/ isn't a fast-moving general, so one-man spam can be pretty disruptive.
+Quality over quantity is the preferred way.

 >!~ What about fringe content that is in the spirit of the thread (monster girls, mild yuri, 1girls that may be a bit on a lewder side, etc.)? ~!
 We allow it, in moderation.
 Be reasonable, don't go too deep into fringe territory, don't spam and you'll be fine. !>Probably.